cfcrane/SLAG/README.md

 Phrap assembly with read retrieval based on bitscore: configTraesCS1A01G397600forbitscore.cfg

+See also the sister branch, benchmark, for configuration files and invocations of SLAG, aTRAM2, and SRAssembler that were used in a benchmarking study of these three programs.

 Settable parameters and allowed values or types in configuration files
 include: